tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 You already worked with this code earlier, so it shouldn't be new.
 It's most same code as the JavaScript snippet we just used, but here there's an error function defined, and the header is set a bit differently.

-## Your turn to practice: Create a code sample and documentation for surfreport
+## Create a code sample for the surfreport endpoint
 {{activity}}
 As a technical writer, add a code sample to the `surfreport/{beachId}` endpoint that you're documenting.
 Use the same code as above, and add a short description about why the code is doing what it's doing.